sunitmody/todomvc/examples/react/readme.md

 <a name="description"/>

 ## Project Description
-- This project is a modification to an existing todoMVC repo created using React
+- This project is a modification to an existing todoMVC implementation created using React

 <a name="link"/>

 ## Project Template Link
 - The orignal repo that I modified:
   -  https://github.com/tastejs/todomvc/tree/gh-pages/examples/react
-- Original application hosted on internet:
+- Original application hosted online:
   - https://todomvc.com/examples/react/#/

 <a name="getting"/>